AugurProject/augur-walkthrough/trading.md

 - [ ] The Open Order row should say `Cancel order for N shares of "<outcome label here>" at X ETH?` Where N is the quantity of your order and X is the price.
 - [ ] There should be a yes and a no button on the right side of the open order row.

-click no, the ribbon should disappear and the open order row should return to what it looked like prior to clicking the Cancel button.
+Click no, the ribbon should disappear and the open order row should return to what it looked like prior to clicking the Cancel button.

 Click Cancel.